 6. Get pre-approved for a mortgage.

-Keep in mind that pre-approval means you are likely to get the loan.
+Keep in mind that mortgage pre-approval means you are likely to get the loan.
 It doesn’t mean you have the loan.
 You’ll still need to apply and go through underwriting before you get final approval.
-So don’t take out any loans or apply for new credit after you’re pre-approved and before you apply for a mortgage.
+So don’t make any large purchases or apply for new credit after you’re pre-approved and before you apply for a mortgage.
 And, similar to pre-qualifying, you can still apply for a loan with another lender to see if you can get a better rate.

 7. Pick a mortgage lender and apply.